unspentspace/global/README.md

-# global
+# Unspent global network
-Global docs and conversations
+Global docs and conversations.

 If you think you could create an Unspent Space, add your [community](https://github.com/unspentspace/global/issues/new/choose).